drew4491/physics_simulations/README.md

 1: Differential Equation Solving for Ballistics <br/>
 2: Ferromagnetism, (2D ising model, code is fairly sloppy but it works and produces animations to demonstrate the effect of temperature on magnetism)<br/>
 3: Resonance<br/>
-4: Kinetic Theory of Gases (this code also creates an animation)<br/>
+4: Kinetic Theory of Gases (this code also creates an animation  but for some reason it doesnt work anymore)<br/>
 5: Heat Distribution (this project shows a 2d heat map of heat distribution over time, if the conditions are not set properly the animation will break)<br/>

 This was the first course I had taken in python and only the second course overall in coding.<br/>